devashish10794/dunnhumby-insights-service/Technology-stack.md

   - Distributed, Cassandra-compatible NoSQL database.
   - Used as a real-time metrics store for campaign insights (recent time window).

-- **Amazon S3**
-  - Durable, cheap storage for raw event data.
-  - Partitioned layout for efficient querying with Athena.

-- **Amazon Athena**
-  - Serverless query engine over data in S3.
-  - Used for historical queries and long-term analytics.

 ---

 ## 4. APIs & Documentation